-Studying in another country opens up new opportunities and gives us a different perspective about life.
+Studying in another country opens up new opportunities and gives us a different perspective on life.
 There have been many misconceptions about studying abroad which have discouraged students in the past, but we should always explore our options.
-It is about the experience we get by taking classes, making new friends, learning about the new culture and visiting significant sites, learning new languages and trying new cuisines.
+It is about the experience we get by taking classes, making new friends, learning about new cultures visiting significant sites, learning new languages, and trying new cuisines.

 So, let’s discuss here a few myths about studying abroad and facts related to them: